Cloud computing in healthcare is on the rise

 Cloud availability

 Though cloud providers like Amazon guarantee 99.99% availability of their services, downtimes do happen.
 In November 2020, Amazon Web Service (AWS) experienced an outage that caused the services of Adobe, Roku, the Washington Post, and even New York’s Metropolitan Transport Authority to go down.
-In healthcare, where every second matters, such a sudden and unpredicted cloud outage can even cost lives.
+In healthcare website development, where every second matters, such a sudden and unpredicted cloud outage can even cost lives.

 Though these challenges can make you feel uneasy, don’t let them scare you out of your migration to the cloud.
 Instead, invest in an experienced team of professional developers who can help you bypass these challenges.